 Depending on the degree of abnormality of cancer cells, gradation is done.
 IDC is identified as Grade 1, 2 or 3.
 Lower the grade, better are the chances of recovery as they grow more slowly and are less likely to spread

-In most cases of IDC surgery is the first treatment option to remove the breast tumor.
+In majority of cases, surgery is usually the first line of treatment to remove the breast tumor.
 The type of surgery depends on the stage and grade of the cancer and other factors specific to your situation.
-However, if the tumour is large or the cancer has spread to many lymph nodes or other parts of the body, treatments such as chemotherapy or hormonal therapy may be given first to shrink the cancer.
+However, a large tumour or cancer that is rapidly spreading to the lymph nodes and other body parts need to be shrinked with hormonal therapy or chemotherapy.